vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 ## Consumer can read producer data

-The avro schemas used by the `Streams Consumer` and `Instruments Producer` are compatible, so that `Streams` can de-serialise the bytes, serialised by `Instruments`.
+The avro schemas used by the `Streams Consumer` and `RefData Producer` are compatible, so that `Streams` can de-serialise the bytes, serialised by `RefData`.

 <img src="images/schema-compatibility-matrix.pdf" width="650"/>
 <br/>